 A shrub to 2 metres or more high, with young stems appearing white due to dense stellate (star-shaped) hairs.

-It has a very restricted distribution, growing between Katoomba and Blackheath in the Blue Mountains of NSW.
+It has a very restricted distribution, only growing between Katoomba and Blackheath in the Blue Mountains of NSW.

 It is found on sandstone outcrop (cliff tops and benches) in heathland and mallee-shrubland.

-Leionema spp. have characteristics matching those of other similar Rutaceae genera, (e.g. Philotheca, Phebalium, Crowea); i.e. simple, alternate leaves, usually with oil glands.
+Leionema spp. have characteristics matching those of other similar Rutaceae genera, (e.g. Philotheca, Phebalium, Crowea); i.e., simple and alternate leaves, usually with oil glands.

 In this species, leaves are tubular (terete), crowded along the stems, to 20 mm long, by about 1 mm wide, usually curving upwards and aromatic when crushed.

 Leionema spp. have 5-merous flowers; i.e. 5 sepals, 5 petals and usually 10 stamens surrounding 5 carpels, with an overall attractive star-shaped appearance.
 Flowers can be produced in leaf axils or branch terminals, in cymose clusters or solitary.